AvaloniaCommunity/Prism.Avalonia/README.md

 Logic and approach for development your applications remained the same as it was for Prism.Wpf library.

-Also I should say, that because this port was made in few days in rush-mode without deep knowledge of Avalonia internal mechanisms and because of differences in runtime platforms not everything was ported (list below), also of course you can confront with various bugs.
+Also I should say, that because this port was made in a few days in a rush-mode without deep knowledge of Avalonia's internal mechanisms and because of differences in runtime platforms not everything was ported (list below), also of course you can confront with various bugs.
 I will use this port in my internalwork projects, so by developing applications I'll fix bugs or invalid behaviours which occur on my path, but issues and pull requests are welcome too!